Coronavirus support for Sandwell businesses: general information

 Annual General Meetings

-As you will see above, the regulations surrounding the requirement for companies to hold AGMs are being relaxed to comply with the current need for social distancing.
+As you will see above, the regulations surrounding the requirement for companies to hold AGMs have been relaxed to comply with the current need for social distancing.
 Here are guidelines from the Chartered Governance Institute in ensuring meetings are quorate and so on.

 Domestic abuse: supporting employees